-All Samosa lovers around the world and especially my country (India) would be glad to try this snack.
+All Samosa lovers around the world and especially in my country (India) would be glad to try this snack.
 A Somsa is essentially a flaky pasty.
 The dish came to India from Uzbekistan.
 In India, it goes by name of Samosa.

 The filling can be of vegetables or meat.
-Although, the process of making Somsa is the same as that as of the Samosa in India, the texture and taste of the filling varies.
+Although the process of making Somsa is the same as that as of the Samosa in India, the texture and taste of the filling varies.
 Also, the shape is not necessarily triangular.